antoinemarchal/ivis/docs/index.rst

 .. note::

-   Parts of this code were inspired by the `MPol <https://github.com/MPoL-dev/MPoL>`_ package, which implements a Regularized Maximum Likelihood (RML) framework for radio interferometric imaging without mosaicking.
+   Parts of this code were inspired by the `MPol <https://github.com/MPoL-dev/MPoL>`_ package, which implements a Regularized Maximum Likelihood (RML) framework for radio interferometric imaging.
+   In contrast to `MPol <https://github.com/MPoL-dev/MPoL>`_, IViS includes native support for image-plane mosaicking with DDEs of the Primary Beam.

 Installation
 ------------